sulis-hpc/sulis-hpc.github.io/software.markdown

 enchant-2 | Enchant aims to provide a simple but comprehensive abstraction for dealingwith different spell checking libraries in a consistent way.
 A client, suchas a text editor or word processor, need not know anything about a specificspell-checker, and since all back-ends are plugins, new spell-checkers canbe added without needing any change to the program using Enchant. | [enchant-2/2.3.3](#enchant-2233) <BR>
 Exonerate | Exonerate is a generic tool for pairwise sequence comparison.
 It allows you to align sequences using a many alignment models, using either  exhaustive dynamic programming, or a variety of heuristics.  | [Exonerate/2.4.0](#exonerate240) <BR>
 expat | Expat is an XML parser library written in C. It is a stream-oriented parserin which an application registers handlers for things the parser might findin the XML document (like start tags). | [expat/2.2.7](#expat227) <BR>[expat/2.2.9](#expat229) <BR>[expat/2.4.1](#expat241) <BR>[expat/2.4.8](#expat248) <BR>[expat/2.4.9](#expat249) <BR>[expat/2.5.0](#expat250) <BR>
 expecttest | This library implements expect tests (also known as "golden" tests).
 Expect tests are a method of writing tests where instead of hard-coding the expected output of a test, you run the test to get the output, and the test framework automatically populates the expected output.
-If the output of the test changes, you can rerun the test with the environment variable EXPECTTEST_ACCEPT=1 to automatically update the expected output. | [expecttest/0.1.3](#expecttest013) <BR>
+If the output of the test changes, you can rerun the test with the environment variable EXPECTTEST_ACCEPT=1 to automatically update the expected output. | [expecttest/0.1.3](#expecttest013) <BR>[expecttest/0.2.1](#expecttest021) <BR>
 FEniCS | FEniCS is a computing platform for solving partial differential equations (PDEs). | [FEniCS/2019.1.0-Python-3.7.4](#fenics201910-python-374) <BR>
 FFC | The FEniCS Form Compiler (FFC) is a compiler for finite element variational forms. | [FFC/2019.1.0.post0-Python-3.7.4](#ffc201910post0-python-374) <BR>
 FFmpeg | A complete, cross-platform solution to record, convert and stream audio and video. | [FFmpeg/4.2.1](#ffmpeg421) <BR>[FFmpeg/4.2.2](#ffmpeg422) <BR>[FFmpeg/4.3.1](#ffmpeg431) <BR>[FFmpeg/4.3.2](#ffmpeg432) <BR>[FFmpeg/4.4.2](#ffmpeg442) <BR>[FFmpeg/6.0](#ffmpeg60) <BR>
 ffnvcodec | FFmpeg nvidia headers.
 Adds support for nvenc and nvdec.
-Requires Nvidia GPU and drivers to be present(picked up dynamically). | [ffnvcodec/12.0.16.0](#ffnvcodec120160) <BR>
+Requires Nvidia GPU and drivers to be present(picked up dynamically). | [ffnvcodec/12.0.16.0](#ffnvcodec120160) <BR>[ffnvcodec/12.1.14.0](#ffnvcodec121140) <BR>
 fftlib | A library that intercepts FFTW calls and adds features on top of it.
 In particular, it enables FFT plan reuse when there are multiple calls for the same geometry. | [fftlib/20170628](#fftlib20170628) <BR>
 FFTW | FFTW is a C subroutine library for computing the discrete Fourier transform (DFT)in one or more dimensions, of arbitrary input size, and of both real and complex data. | [FFTW/3.3.10](#fftw3310) <BR>[FFTW/3.3.8](#fftw338) <BR>[FFTW/3.3.8-amd](#fftw338-amd) <BR>[FFTW/3.3.9](#fftw339) <BR>
 FFTW.MPI | FFTW is a C subroutine library for computing the discrete Fourier transform (DFT)in one or more dimensions, of arbitrary input size, and of both real and complex data. | [FFTW.MPI/3.3.10](#fftwmpi3310) <BR>
+FHI-aims | FHI-aims is an efficient, accurate all-electron,full-potential electronic structure code package for computational molecularand materials science (non-periodic and periodic systems).
+The code supportsDFT (semilocal and hybrid) and many-body perturbation theory.
+FHI-aims isparticularly efficient for molecular systems and nanostructures, whilemaintaining high numerical accuracy for all production tasks.
+Productioncalculations handle up to several thousand atoms and can efficiently use (ten)thousands of cores.  | [FHI-aims/240507](#fhi-aims240507) <BR>
 FHI-vibes | FHI-vibes is a python package for calculating, analyzing, and understanding    the vibrational properties of solids from first principles. | [FHI-vibes/1.0.4](#fhi-vibes104) <BR>
 FIAT | The FInite element Automatic Tabulator (FIAT) supportsgeneration of arbitrary order instances of the Lagrange elements onlines, triangles, and tetrahedra.
 It is also capable of generatingarbitrary order instances of Jacobi-type quadrature rules on the sameelement shapes. | [FIAT/2019.1.0-Python-3.7.4](#fiat201910-python-374) <BR>
 FLAC | FLAC stands for Free Lossless Audio Codec, an audio format similar to MP3, but lossless, meaningthat audio is compressed in FLAC without any loss in quality. | [FLAC/1.3.3](#flac133) <BR>